How to Build a Pergola from a Kit

 How to Choose the Best Wood to Build a Pergola

 An important decision you’ll make is what type of material to use for your pergola.
-In our experience, the top two choices for a lasting quality pergola kit are pressure treated pine and rough sawn cedar.
-Either type can withstand severe weather.
+In our experience, the top two choices for a lasting quality pergola kit are pressure treated pine and rough sawn western red cedar.
+Either wood type can withstand severe weather.
 Typically, pressure treated southern yellow pine performs best in humid climates and rough sawn western red cedar performs best in drier climates.
 But either is a solid choice to build a pergola.
+If you’re interested in painting or staining your pergola right away, cedar is the better choice.
+If you choose pressure treated pine, you’ll need to wait for a few months after it’s installed to apply paint, stain or sealant.

 What’s Required to Build a Pergola and How to Get Started